All Episodes

 And again, I think what will happen is Obamacare unfortunately will explode.

-It's gonna have a very bad year.
+It's going to have a very bad year.

-I understand it's going up very rapidly again, like it did last year.
+In Arizona, I understand it's going up very rapidly again, like it did last year.

-Last year was 116 percent.
+Last year was 116%.

 I guess it averaged whatever the average was, very, very high.

-And this year Should be much worse for Obamacare.
+And this year should be much worse for Obamacare.

-So what would be really good with no Democrat support if the Democrats, when it explodes, which it will soon, uh if they got together with us and got a real health care bill, I'd be totally open to it, and I think that's going to happen.
+So what would be really good with no Democrat support if the Democrats, when it explodes, which it will soon, if they got together with us and got a real health care bill, I'd be totally open to it.

 I think the losers are Nancy Pelosi and Chuck Schumer, because now they own Obamacare.

-100% own it.
+They own it, 100% own it.

 And this is not a Republican health care.